1994 Michigan Wolverines football team: At Iowa

 Remy Hamilton kicked three field goals and Tyrone Wheatley rushed for 182 yards with two touchdowns as #7 Michigan pulled away late and beat the Hawkeyes, 29–14, at Nile Kinnick Stadium.
 The Wolverine defense held Iowa to 84 yards rushing and Steve Morrison had 14 tackles and an interception to lead the defense.
-Amani Toomer caught 5 passes for 93 yards and Tim Biakabatuka added a touchdown run.
+Amani Toomer caught 5 passes for 93 yards and Tim Biakabutuka added a touchdown run.